 Are you familiar with the employee retention credit and how it can benefit your business?
-Have you previously used ADP for your business, and you aren’t sure how to go about filing your Forms or how to use their resources?
+Have you previously used ADP for your business, and you aren’t sure how to go about filing your Forms or how to use their resources or ADP compliance solutions?

 Like most business owners during the pandemic, many companies had to reduce their hours or completely shut down due to government orders.
 In 2020 and 2021, the government enacted several different programs to help keep employees on the payroll.